 Also done very effectively in Episode 35, where merely 3/4 of the exploration of the ruins of Tartessos are entirely in black and white, with only the blue light from Nadia's Blue Water being the sole source of color.

-During all twelve episodes of the island/Africa arc, the animation both takes a dive in quality and resembles a cut rate Looney Tunes cartoon.
-(These were produced by other studios in Japan and Korea.)
+During all twelve episodes of the Island/Africa arc, the animation both takes a dive in quality and resembles a cut rate Looney Tunes cartoon.
+These episodes were produced by other studios in Japan and Korea.

 Barbie Doll Anatomy: Back and forth.
 An early scene of Sanson and Jean peeping on Grandis and Nadia changing includes a quick peek of Nadia's nipples, but the episodes where Red Noah explains Nadia's origins has her gone full Barbie-doll.
-Unusually, King the lion cub has a rather prominent scrotum, but no visible sheath.
+Unusually, King the lion cub has a rather prominent scrotum, but no visible sheath (showing feline scrotum is not as big a deal in Japan as it is in the West).
 Played straight in the movie.